sillsdev/TheCombine/docs/deploy/README.md

 ## Install Helm Charts Required by _The Combine_

-This step sets up the NGINX Ingress Controller and the Certificate Manager, [cert-manager.io](https://cert-manager.io/).
+This step sets up the NGINX Ingress Controller, the Certificate Manager ([cert-manager.io](https://cert-manager.io/)), and the OpenTelemetry analytics collector.

 If using the Docker image, [open the Docker image terminal](#open-docker-image-terminal) and run: